nsanirudh/MegdapBlogs/ASR.md

 # Why do we need ASR

+# What we need to know to understand ASR:

+* Bayes Theorem
+* HMM
+* GMM
+* Basic language and phone understanding

 # What do we need to create an ASR Engine

 In kaldi the workflow used to build an ASR engine is, an Acoustic model, a Language model and Lexicon model.